maticnetwork/terraform-polygon-supernets/README.md

 resources that will be deployed:

 - Dedicated VPC
-- 4 validator nodes (which are also boot nodes)
+- 4 validator nodes (which are also bootnodes)
 - 1 rootchain (L1) node running Geth
 - Application Load Balancer used for exposing the `JSON-RPC` endpoint